Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Results

 \section{Results}

 By using the statistical tests in Section \ref{sec:stats}, for each dataset under consideration, we determine whether the evolved weights perform significantly better than other reweighting methods in terms of the hypervolume of the Pareto fronts (see Section \ref{sec:hypervolume}) for different combinations of metrics.
-In Table \ref{tab:pvalues}, for each dataset that yielded significant differences according to the Friedman test, we present the results of the pairwise comparison between evolved weights and other methods using Wilcoxon rank-sum test.
+In Table \ref{tab:pvalues}, for each dataset that yielded significant differences according to the Friedman test, we present the results of the pairwise comparison between evolved weights and other methods using the Wilcoxon signed-rank test (the exact p-values are given in the supplementary material).

 We denote the experimental conditions as follows.
 EW, DW, and EQ refer to the Evolved Weights, Deterministic Weights, and Equal Weights reweighting methods, respectively.
-ACC and ROC represent the predictive metrics accuracy and area under the ROC curve (AUROC), while DPD and SFN correspond to the fairness metrics demographic parity difference and subgroup false negative rate, respectively.
-The last four columns in Table \ref{tab:pvalues} list the combinations of predictive and fairness metrics used as experimental conditions.
-For example, (ACC, DPD) denotes the condition combining accuracy and demographic parity difference.
-These results are discussed in the following section.
+ACC and ROC represent the predictive metrics accuracy and area under the ROC curve (AUROC), while DP and SFN correspond to the fairness metrics demographic parity and subgroup false negative fairness, respectively.
+Table \ref{tab:pvalues} contains columns corresponding to the combinations of predictive and fairness metrics used as experimental conditions.
+For example, (ACC, DP) denotes the condition combining accuracy and demographic parity.
+These results are discussed in detail in the next section.

-Additionally, since the (ACC, DPD) experimental condition leads to the maximum number of datasets where evolved weights performed significantly better than other methods, we also plot the hypervolume values for all datasets and weighting methods for this condition in Figure \ref{fig:acc_dpd}.
+Additionally, since the (ACC, DP) experimental condition leads to the maximum number of datasets where evolved weights performed significantly better than other methods, we also plot the hypervolume values for all datasets and weighting methods for this condition in Figure \ref{fig:acc_dpd}.
 Each plot in the figure denotes the hypervolume of the Pareto front constructed from all the evaluated models in the corresponding dataset and weighting method.
-Note that we use the values of the metrics on the test set to compute the Pareto front.